AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 - Our fork of the [Miosix real-time OS](https://github.com/skyward-er/miosix-kernel), which provides multi-threading capabilities, a filesystem and other basic utilities with minimal overhead

 ##  Some context

+As crazy as it may sound, this post is going to be about a _rocket_ that was designed, built and send into the sky by a bunch of students.
+And, as a matter of fact, it's not even an uncommon thing: every year, competitions like the [Spaceport America Cup](https://spaceportamericacup.com/) and the newly born [EuRoc](https://euroc.pt) competition are held among technical universities of all around the world, to decide which has the best rocketry team.
+How cool is that!

-In this post I'll be talking specifically about our latest rocket, **Lynx**, which we built to participate to our first international competition ever: [EuRoc](https://euroc.pt), a newborn competition held in Portugal between students of technical universities from all around Europe.
+In this post I'll be talking specifically about our latest rocket, **Lynx**, which was built to participate to our first international competition: **EuRoc**.
+The rules of this competition are quite complex, <!--since you have to provide a series of technical reports to the jury and the final score takes into account several different aspects,--> but the TL;DR is that teams compete in categories, each characterized by:
 <!-- {{< figure src="img/team.CR2.webp" caption="Some nice moments from EuRoC 2021 🙂. © Skyward Experimental Rocketry, 2021" size="800x" width="800">}} -->

 <!-- and is heavily inspired by another well known competition, the [Spaceport America Cup](https://spaceportamericacup.com/), which is held in the USA. -->

-The rules of this challenge are quite complex, <!--since you have to provide a series of technical reports to the jury and the final score takes into account several different aspects,--> but the _TL;DR_ is that teams compete in categories, each characterized by:

 - a **target altitude**, which can be 3km or 10km
 - an **engine type**, either solid, liquid or hybrid